Award-winning technology reporter and co-author of Out of Office

 About Charlie Warzel

-Charlie Warzel is an award-winning journalist who takes a detailed look at the intersection of technology and culture.
-Warzel delivers current, powerful talks about the constantly changing tide of technology, the concerning increase in online disinformation, and the future of work for workers and employers alike.
+Charlie Warzel is an award-winning journalist who helps audiences to make sense of our current digital moment, analyzing technology and media in a time of intense upheaval and cultural change.
+We may be on the cusp of truly transformational technological advances, like deep-learning AI—but there’s reason to be skeptical of some futurism buzzwords.
+Warzel delivers up-to-the-minute, powerful talks about the constantly changing tide of technology, the concerning increase in online disinformation, and the future of work for workers and employers alike.

 As the authors make clear, there is another, more sustainable path forward for work that goes beyond long commutes and packed schedules.
-Combining key research with compelling and often hilarious personal stories of the co-authors’ (and partners’) own lives, Out of Office aims to reshape our entire relationship to work and cultivate a work-life balance that improves our lives and communities.
+Combining key research with compelling and often hilarious personal stories of their own lives, Out of Office aims to reshape our entire relationship to work and cultivate a work-life balance that improves our lives and communities.

 Charlie Warzel also writes the newsletter Galaxy Brain, which analyzes technology, media, and culture for The Atlantic.
 Previously, he was a writer-at-large for the New York Times Opinion page.
 Warzel was the lead writer of the Times’ Privacy Project and co-author of ‘One Nation Tracked,’ a seven-part investigative series on smartphone location tracking, for which he was named a finalist for the 2020 Livingston Award for National Reporting.

 Before the Times, he was a senior technology writer at BuzzFeed News, covering technology’s biggest platforms, disinformation, and information warfare.
 He was the recipient of a 2019 Mirror Award for his reporting on Facebook’s privacy struggles.
 Warzel has appeared on various news shows to discuss his reporting, including CNBC and PBS NewsHour.
-He lives in Missoula, Montana.
+He lives in on an island off the coast of Washington state.

 Galaxy Brain: Understanding our Digital Future